-Hyperkalemia is serum K concentration > 5.5 mEq/L resulting from excess total body K stores or abnormal movement of K out of cells.
-There are usually several simultaneous contributing factors, including increased K intake, drugs that impair renal K excretion, and acute or chronic kidney disease.
-It can also occur in metabolic acidosis as in diabetic ketoacidosis.
+Hyperkalemia is a serum potassium concentration > 5.5 mEq/L, usually resulting from decreased renal potassium excretion or abnormal movement of potassium out of cells.
+There are usually several simultaneous contributing factors, including increased potassium intake, drugs that impair renal potassium excretion, and acute kidney injury or chronic kidney disease.
+Hyperkalemia can also occur in metabolic acidosis as in diabetic ketoacidosis.
 Clinical manifestations are generally neuromuscular, resulting in muscle weakness and cardiac toxicity that, when severe, can degenerate to ventricular fibrillation or asystole.
-Diagnosis is by measuring serum K. Treatment may involve decreasing K intake, adjusting drugs, giving a cation exchange resin and, in emergencies, Ca gluconate, insulin, and dialysis.
+Diagnosis is by measuring serum potassium.
+Treatment may involve decreasing potassium intake, adjusting drugs, giving a cation exchange resin and, in emergencies, calcium gluconate, insulin, and dialysis.

 Factors Contributing to Hyperkalemia

-Hyperkalemia due to total body K excess is particularly common in oliguric states (especially acute kidney injury) and with rhabdomyolysis, burns, bleeding into soft tissue or the GI tract, and adrenal insufficiency.
-In chronic kidney disease, hyperkalemia is uncommon until the GFR falls to < 10 to 15 mL/min unless dietary or IV K intake is excessive.
+Hyperkalemia due to total body potassium excess is particularly common in oliguric states (especially acute kidney injury) and with rhabdomyolysis, burns, bleeding into soft tissue or the GI tract, and adrenal insufficiency.
+In chronic kidney disease, hyperkalemia is uncommon until the GFR falls to < 10 to 15 mL/min unless dietary or IV potassium intake is excessive.

-Hyperkalemia (serum K > 5.5 mEq/L) may be found on routine serum electrolyte measurement.
-It should be suspected in patients with typical changes on an ECG or patients at high risk, such as those with renal failure, advanced heart failure, or urinary obstruction, or treated with ACE inhibitors and K-sparing diuretics.
+Hyperkalemia (serum potassium > 5.5 mEq/L) may be found on routine serum electrolyte measurement.
+It should be suspected in patients with typical changes on an ECG or patients at high risk, such as those with renal failure, advanced heart failure, or urinary obstruction, or treated with ACE inhibitors and potassium-sparing diuretics.

 Diagnosis of the cause of hyperkalemia requires a detailed history, including a review of drugs, a physical examination with emphasis on volume status, and measurement of electrolytes, BUN, and creatinine.
-In cases in which renal failure is present, additional tests, including renal ultrasonography to exclude obstruction, are needed (see Acute Kidney Injury (AKI) : Diagnosis).
+In cases in which renal failure is present, additional tests, including renal ultrasonography to exclude obstruction, are needed.

-Patients with serum K < 6 mEq/L and no ECG abnormalities may respond to diminished K intake or stopping K-elevating drugs.
-The addition of a loop diuretic enhances renal K excretion as long as volume depletion is not present.
+Patients with serum potassium < 6 mEq/L and no ECG abnormalities may respond to diminished potassium intake or stopping potassium-elevating drugs.
+The addition of a loop diuretic enhances renal potassium excretion as long as volume depletion is not present.

-Na polystyrene sulfonate in sorbitol can be given (15 to 30 g in 30 to 70 mL of 70% sorbitol po q 4 to 6 h).
-It acts as a cation exchange resin and removes K through the GI mucosa.
+Sodium polystyrene sulfonate in sorbitol can be given (15 to 30 g in 30 to 70 mL of 70% sorbitol po q 4 to 6 h).
+It acts as a cation exchange resin and removes potassium through the GI mucosa.
 Sorbitol is administered with the resin to ensure passage through the GI tract.
 Patients unable to take drugs orally because of nausea or other reasons may be given similar doses by enema.
-Enemas are not as effective at lowering K in patients with ileus.
+Enemas are not as effective at lowering potassium in patients with ileus.
 Enemas should not be used if acute abdomen is suspected.
-About 1 mEq of K is removed per gram of resin given.
-Resin therapy is slow and often fails to lower serum K significantly in hypercatabolic states.
-Because Na is exchanged for K when Na polystyrene sulfonate is used, Na overload may occur, particularly in oliguric patients with preexisting volume overload.
+About 1 mEq of potassium is removed per gram of resin given.
+Resin therapy is slow and often fails to lower serum potassium significantly in hypercatabolic states.
+Because sodium is exchanged for potassium when sodium polystyrene sulfonate is used, sodium overload may occur, particularly in oliguric patients with preexisting volume overload.

-Serum K between 6 and 6.5 mEq/L needs prompt attention, but the actual treatment depends on the clinical situation.
+Serum potassium between 6 and 6.5 mEq/L needs prompt attention, but the actual treatment depends on the clinical situation.
 If no ECG changes are present and renal function is intact, maneuvers as for mild hyperkalemia are usually effective.
-Follow-up serum K measurements are needed to ensure that the hyperkalemia has been successfully treated.
-If serum K is > 6.5 mEq/L, more aggressive therapy is required.
+Follow-up serum potassium measurements are needed to ensure that the hyperkalemia has been successfully treated.
+If serum potassium is > 6.5 mEq/L, more aggressive therapy is required.
 Administration of regular insulin 5 to 10 units IV is followed immediately by or administered simultaneously with rapid infusion of 50 mL 50% glucose.
 Infusion of 10% D/W should follow at 50 mL/h to prevent hypoglycemia.
-The effect on serum K peaks in 1 h and lasts for several hours.
+The effect on serum potassium peaks in 1 h and lasts for several hours.

-A high-dose beta 2-agonist, such as albuterol 10 to 20 mg inhaled over 10 min (5 mg/mL concentration), can lower serum K by 0.5 to 1.5 mEq/L and may be a helpful adjunct.
+A high-dose beta 2-agonist, such as albuterol 10 to 20 mg inhaled over 10 min (5 mg/mL concentration), can lower serum potassium by 0.5 to 1.5 mEq/L and may be a helpful adjunct.
 The peak effect occurs in 90 min.
-However, beta 2-agonists are contraindicated in patients with unstable angina or acute MI.
+However, beta 2-agonists are contraindicated in patients with unstable angina or acute myocardial infarction.

-Administration of IV NaHCO 3 is controversial.
-It may lower serum K over several hours.
-Reduction may result from alkalinization or the hypertonicity due to the concentrated Na in the preparation.
-The hypertonic Na that it contains may be harmful for dialysis patients who also may have volume overload.
-When given, the usual dose is 45 mEq (1 ampule of 7.5% NaHCO 3 ) infused over 5 min and repeated in 30 min.
-HCO 3 therapy has little effect when used by itself in patients with severe renal insufficiency unless acidemia is also present.
+Administration of IV sodium bicarbonate (NaHCO3) is controversial.
+It may lower serum potassium over several hours.
+Reduction may result from alkalinization or the hypertonicity due to the concentrated sodium in the preparation.
+The amount of sodium that it contains may be harmful for dialysis patients who also may have volume overload.
+Another possible complication of IV sodium bicarbonate is to acutely lower ionized calcium concentration which would further enhance the cardiotoxicity of hyperkalemia.
+When given, the typical dose is 3 ampules of 7.5% sodium bicarbonate in one liter 5% D/W infused over 2 to 4 h.
+Bicarbonate therapy has little effect when used by itself in patients with severe renal insufficiency unless acidemia is also present.

-Common causes of hyperkalemia include K-retaining drugs, renal insufficiency, adrenal insufficiency, and disorders involving cellular breakdown (eg, rhabdomyolysis, burns, bleeding into soft tissue or the GI tract).
+Common causes of hyperkalemia include potassium-retaining drugs, renal insufficiency, adrenal insufficiency, and disorders involving cellular breakdown (eg, rhabdomyolysis, burns, bleeding into soft tissue or the GI tract).

 Hyperkalemia is usually asymptomatic until cardiac toxicity develops, although some patients have weakness.

-Give IV insulin, glucose, and Ca, and possibly an inhaled beta 2-agonist for moderate to severe hyperkalemia.
+Give IV insulin, glucose, and calcium, and possibly an inhaled beta 2-agonist for moderate to severe hyperkalemia.